interstellarnick/interstellar-website-hugo/content/english/careers/_index.md

 opened_positions:
   enable: true
-  title: "Spydea Open Positions"
+  title: "Interstellar Digital Open Positions"
   subtitle: "JOIN OUR TEAM"
-  description: "Pellen tesque in ipsum id orci porta dapibus. titor nibh.
-Vivamus accumsan tincidunt.
-Vestibulum ac diam sit amet quam vehicula elementum"
+  description: "We'd love to hear from you!"
 ---